 While food choices are a cornerstone to health, a handful of supplements can also support the reduction of LDL cholesterol levels and maintenance of healthy cholesterol balance.

-Flaxseed oil: For vegans, vegetarians, or those who don’t consume much fish, supplementing with flaxseed oil provides a good source of omega 3 fatty acids.
+Flaxseed oil: For vegans, vegetarians, or those who don’t consume much fish, supplementing with ground flaxseed or flaxseed oil provides a good source of omega 3 fatty acids.

 By making healthier food choices and incorporating a few supplements, cholesterol levels can often be managed naturally.
 Make sure to connect with your healthcare provider before taking supplements as there can be contraindications with certain medications.